goetas/twital/doc/api.rst

         }
     }

-- As you can see, ``load`` takes a string (containing a Twital template source code), and returns a ``Goetas\Twital\Template`` object.
+- As you can see, ``load`` takes a string (containing the Twital template source code), and returns a ``Goetas\Twital\Template`` object.
- - ``Goetas\Twital\Template`` is a object that requires a `DOMDocument`_ as first argument and a generic variable as second argument (useful to hold some metadata extracted from the original source, later this data can be used during the "dump" phase).
+ - ``Goetas\Twital\Template`` is an object that requires a `DOMDocument`_ as first argument and a generic variable as second argument (useful to hold some metadata extracted from the original source, which can be used later during the "dump" phase).

 - The ``dump`` method takes a ``Goetas\Twital\Template`` instance and returns a string.
-The returned string contains the template source code that will be be passed to Twig.
+The returned string contains the template source code that will be passed to Twig.

 Creating an `Extension`
 ~~~~~~~~~~~~~~~~~~~~~~~

 An extension is simply a container of functionalities that can be added to Twital.
-The functionalities that can be added are node parsers, attribute parses and generic event listeners.
+The functionalities are node parsers, attribute parses and generic event listeners.

-To create an extension you have to implement ``Goetas\Twital\Extension`` interface or extend the `Goetas\Twital\Extension\AbstractExtension` class.
+To create an extension, you have to implement the ``Goetas\Twital\Extension`` interface or extend the `Goetas\Twital\Extension\AbstractExtension` class.

 This is the ``Goetas\Twital\Extension`` interface: